-- These are often global enterprises. - The monitoring problem for these institutions is more difficult. - The bank component of the firm may be only a smaller piece of a large conglomerate. - As a result, it was difficult to discern how these firms were coping with the financial engineering failure. - Firms near failure might alert authorities only days before the event. - So the first part of good regulation was missing: monitoring was poor.
+- The monitoring problem for large institutions is much more difficult. - As a result, it has been difficult to discern how these firms are coping with the financial engineering failure. - The firm's incentive is to say "all is well" until the bitter end. - Firms near failure might alert authorities only days before the event. - So the first part of good regulation was missing: monitoring was poor. - In addition, the resolution regime is unclear. - The second part of good regulation, a clear, credible resolution regime, was also missing.